facebookresearch/Mephisto/mephisto/client/README.md

 - Endpoints for actions to modify the review state of a Unit
 - Endpoint for getting the URL of a task and it's data to show
-- Make error reponse codes more consistent across all types of errors.
+- Make error reponse format more consistent across all endpoints / types of errors.
 Some stuff from the wild:
   - https://stripe.com/docs/api/errors
   - https://cloud.google.com/apis/design/errors#http_mapping